-POLICY 1.4.1: The Rural areas are to remain predominantly rural - that is, low density residential, agricultural uses, and minimal non-residential land uses that are needed to serve the rural community.
+POLICY 1.4.1: The Rural future land use category are areas that are to remain predominantly rural - that is, low density residential, agricultural uses, and minimal non-residential land uses that are needed to serve the rural community.
 Natural resource extraction may be permitted in accordance with Policy 10.1.4.
 These areas are not to be programmed to receive urban-type capital improvements, and they can anticipate a continued level of public services below that of the urban areas.
-Maximum density in the Rural area is one dwelling unit per acre (1 du/acre).
-(Ordinance No. 97-17, 98-09, 00-22, 07-12, 10-20)
+Maximum density in the Rural future land use category is one dwelling unit per acre (1 du/acre).
+See Policy 123.2.17 for a potential density incentive resulting from preservation and/or restoration of Rare and Unique Upland Habitat.
+(Ord.
+No. 97-17, 98-09, 00-22, 07-12, 10-20, 22-25, 22-29)